dhaustein/ct-assignment/README.md

 ```

 Note on the `--all-extras` - this will install __all__ dependencies for the whole
-monorepo so a developer can work across the entire codebasein one go.
+monorepo so a developer can work across the entire codebase in one go.

 ## Re-generate the API SDK